Making a complaint

 Complete the Reportable Conduct complaint form

-However, we can receive and respond to Reportable Conduct complaints to help oversee the way relevant entities respond to reportable allegations.
+We are not a complaint handling body.
+However, we can receive and respond to reportable conduct complaints to help oversee the way entities respond to reportable allegations.

-We will aim to:
+We will consider:

-• the seriousness of the matters complained about
+• the seriousness of the complaint

-• the extent of your connection to the matter that you have complained about.
+• your connection to the complaint.

 What you can expect from us when we respond to your complaint

-We aim to acknowledge all Reportable Conduct complaints within 7 business days.
+We aim to acknowledge all reportable conduct complaints within 7 business days.
 We may contact you to ask for more information.

 Protections for complainants